• Skip to primary navigation

 This vegan butternut squash recipe is a great way to start your day without feeling too heavy.

-I chose ingredients that can help your body lose weight if you consume them regularly;
+I chose ingredients that can help your body lose weight when consumed regularly.

-• Cinnamon is associated with many health benefits, and one of them is burning calories.
+• Cinnamon is associated with many health benefits, including helping burn calories.

-• Cinnamon lowers blood sugar in the blood thus, increasing insulin sensitivity.
+• Cinnamon lowers blood sugar levels, thereby increasing insulin sensitivity.

-• According to some studies, cinnamon positively affects obesity, and it was concluded that regular consumption of cinnamon can reduce body weight and waist circumference.
+• According to some studies, cinnamon can help reduce obesity, and regular consumption can reduce body weight and waist circumference.

 • Cardamom is an Indian spice that has been used as medicine for many centuries.

-• In laboratory studies, cardamom supplementation was found to prevents fat accumulation in the body.
+• In laboratory studies, cardamom supplementation was found to prevent body fat accumulation.

 • Ginger has been in use for many years as a spice and herbal remedy.